The Infamous REBOUND HEADACHE

 Are you familiar with this phenomenon?
 In my life, it has taken on a life of its own.
 What follows is an all-too-real example of it.

-1. We are told to take our Relpax (or Imitrex, or whatever drug you need to kick a Migraine out) at the first sign of Migraine.
-I can't do this because I have CDH and have the first sign of a Migraine almost every hour of the day.
+At the first sign of migraine, we are told to take our Relpax (or Imitrex, or whatever drug you need to kick a migraine out).
+I can't do this because I have CDH (chronic daily headache) and have the first sign of a migraine almost every hour of the day.
 I usually must wait 'til it gets progressively worse.

-2. If one takes a reactive Migraine drug like Relpax or Imitrex, he or she can expect to get another Migraine in 12-48 hours.
-This is what's dubbed "the rebound headache."
-Our poor patient will either suffer through this second Migraine or take another Relpax to fight it off.
+If one takes a reactive migraine drug like Relpax or Imitrex, one can expect to get another migraine in 12-48 hours.
+It is what's dubbed "the rebound headache."
+Our poor patient will either suffer through this second migraine or take another Relpax to fight it off.
 If a third rebound headache occurs, she's not to take another Relpax.
-One cannot become dependent upon this drug, so one ends up in agony much of the time if she's already suffered through two Migraine episodes in a row.
+One cannot become dependent upon this drug, so one ends up in agony much of the time if she's already suffered through two migraine episodes in a row.

 Sunday morning?
 Yep.
 Migraine.
-Not a hangover headache as I had initially thought (& half-hoped).
-I took Relpax (plus the Naproxen, of course) and eventually felt good.
+Not a hangover headache as I had initially thought (and half-hoped).
+I took Relpax (plus the naproxen, of course) and eventually felt good.

 But I can't ever feel entirely good, knowing I'm utterly dependent on ridiculously, unfairly expensive medication.
 My pain this weekend cost a lot in terms of psychological and physical strain, but it also cost me lots in U.S. dollars: about $55 for prescriptions my plan no longer covers.